Last Updated on 10 September 2023

 If you can get it for free (or virtually free) then I think it’s worth it on a personal level; it gives you a little insight into Six Sigma and lets you know whether it’s for you.
-If it’s part of a company roll out though (and you’re in a position to choose the course), it’s too low a level, and I’d recommend the yellow belt be used instead, as this will let you get involved on projects, and really see if Six Sigma is for you.
+If it’s part of a company roll out though, it’s too low a level, and I’d recommend the yellow belt be used instead, as this will let you get involved on projects, and really see if Six Sigma is for you.

-To be honest, there’s a danger anything you learn past the very basics will be forgotten a few weeks later, as a quick course can be too quick to have any lasting impact.
+To be honest, anything you learn past the very basics will be forgotten a few weeks later, as it’s too quick to have any lasting impact.
 If you’re decided to get involved in Six Sigma, go for Green Belt (or Black Belt) if you can, as these will give you the knowledge that you can actually use in your day to day life.
 This however can be a cheap way to stop you from wasting large amounts of money on a longer course if Six Sigma isn’t for you.

 How do I become a Six Sigma White Belt?

 Given the length of the course (short), it should be relatively easy to pick up a White Belt certification, either through your workplace or online.
-There’s currently a free white belt course and exam from the Aveta Business Institute, which is where I took my White Belt course (but with whom I have no other affiliation).
+There’s currently a free white belt course and exam from the Aveta Business Institute, which is where I took my White Belt course.

 White Belt courses usually are from an hour to one day of training.
 Obviously you would expect to pay for the day long courses, especially if they are in a classroom.
 The cost should be relatively low though, and the paid for courses you would expect to get more out of.

 There is usually (but not always) an exam at the end of the course to show that you have retained the knowledge from the course.
 Once you’ve passed your exam, you’re a Six Sigma White Belt – congratulations!